RockefellerArchiveCenter/dm-transfer-workflow/transfer/optical_disks.rst

-Imaging Instructions: CDs & DVDs
+CDs & DVDs
 ================================
+In general, optical disk images will be forensically imaged using FTK Imager or BitCurator.
+Forensics images cannot be made for Audio CDs.
+Please see `Audio CDs`_ for instructions.

 The following describes how to create disk images using FTK Imager.
 FTK Imager is digital forensics software used to create disk images of